CatX711/LingoLang/README.md

 <br />

 `tabName` is what you want to be displayed on your website's tab.
-E.g the name on the tab you're on right now is:
+E.g the name on the tab you're on right now is: `CatX711/Lingolang/Ah yes, another adition to the multitude of pointless creations I own. ` Or ``